garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

 # Create a Purchase Order

 1. Open relevant jobsheet and scroll down to lines and select Item.
+1. second
+1. Third

   ![](media/garagehive-creating-a-purchase-order1.png)